disruptek/lunacy/README.md

       bam = 34,
     }

-# pull an address to the table from the lua VM
+# pop the table from the lua vm
-#var s = TTable.newLuaStack vm.last
 var s = popStack vm

-# read the contents of the table from the VM
-read s

-# render it, etc.
+# we can index it as a table, render it as Lua, etc.
 assert s["foo"] == "bar"
 assert s["bam"] == 34
 assert s["bam"] == 34.0